esphome/esphome.io/guides/devboard_as_flasher.rst

 It does NOT require any firmware to be flashed onto the development board and will not change anything already flashed onto it - it's purely a way to use the serial interface chip.

-    .. note:
-        Most ESP32 S and C series boards do *not* have a separate USB-UART chip - they have it built into the ESP - so are not suitable for this application.

 We will refer to the devboard with functional USB_UART bridge chip as flasher board for this guide.

-Make sure you've read the :doc:`/guides/physical_device_connection` for properly understanding of the functionality of your flasher devboard.
+Make sure you've read the :doc:`/guides/physical_device_connection` for properly understanding the functionality of your flasher devboard.

 .. figure:: /guides/images/devboard-as-flasher.png
     :align: center